bargst/web3py-restprovider/README.md

 # Web3 Python Rest Provider

-Project composed by a RESTProvider directly usable with Web3() from web3.py python module.
+RESTProvider directly usable with Web3 from web3.py python module.
-And a demo REST server implementation using Flask.
+A demo REST server implementation using Flask.
+A demo REST proxy implementation using tinyrpc and RESTProvider.

 ## Setup